top of page

 Important UPDATES!

-• Our Spring semester starts February 7th!
+• Our Fall semester starts September 11th!

-• Join us for a FREE day of play at our Open House!
+• Join us for a FREE day of play at our Open House !

 • Please contact our registrar for details